rails/rails/guides/source/active_record_validations.md

 ### Custom Contexts

-You can define your own custom validation contexts for callbacks.
-This can be useful when you want to perform validations based on specific scenarios, or you want to group certain callbacks together and run them in a specific context.
-In these cases you may be tempted to [skip callbacks](active_record_callbacks.html#skipping-callbacks) altogether, but defining a custom context can sometimes be an alternative structured approach.
-You will need to combine a `context` with the `on` option to define a custom context for a callback.
+You can define your own custom validation contexts for callbacks, which is useful when you want to perform validations based on specific scenarios or group certain callbacks together and run them in a specific context.
+A common scenario for custom contexts is when you have a multi-step form and want to perform validations per step.

-A common scenario for custom contexts is when you have a multi-step form where you want to perform validations per step.
-You can define custom context for each step of the form:
+For instance, you might define custom contexts for each step of the form:

 ```ruby
 class User < ApplicationRecord